 We are focusing on a wide range of activities to address racial justice within the United States and within the Jewish community itself.
-Our education, advocacy and service activities include the following.

 Contact Joy Brownstein for more information.